A reading to learn about climate change-related human migration and the term “climate refugees” through an example in Bangladesh.

-|In this video, Professor Bruce Campbell speaks about the link between volcanic forcing of global climate and the English food crisis of 1258 famine.|
+|A video to learn about the link between volcanic forcing of global climate and the English food crisis of 1258.|

 A video (talk delivered by Michael McCormick) to learn about the connection between history, archaeology, and climate by understanding the relationship between climate change and historical change in Medieval Europe and in the Roman Empire.